 In this section, we bring you all the information you’ll need to help you find the ideal speakers for your home or studio.

-When picking out studio monitors, it pays to know the difference between the two major types— active and passive speaker monitors.
+As a hip hop producer, it pays to know the difference between the two major types of studio monitors — active and passive speaker monitors.

 The major difference here boils down to the availability of amplifiers: